-But even more important than any examples of Jews fleeing to Egypt was the fact that an angel of the Lord spoke to Joseph in a dream and commanded him to go to Egypt.
+But even more important than these examples of Jews fleeing to Egypt was the fact that an angel of the Lord spoke directly to Joseph in a dream and commanded him to go to Egypt.

 We can also assume that they probably used the costly gifts from the Magi to finance their journey and their stay in Egypt.
 The wise men from the east had presented them with precious gifts of gold, and incense, and myrrh.
-Surely the gold would have come in handy as they fled to Egypt.
-Whether or not they actually had a donkey, as artists often suggest, we don't really know.
-But one thing is certain.
+Surely the gold would have come in handy as they lived in Egypt for a time.

 The Lord provided for them.

-Furthermore, Matthew informs us that the flight to Egypt and the return to the land of Israel, when Herod was dead fulfilled a prophecy of Hosea: "When Israel was a child, I loved him, and out of Egypt I called my son."
-(Hosea 11:1)
+In addition, Matthew informs us that the flight to Egypt and the return to the land of Israel when Herod was dead fulfilled a prophecy of Hosea: "When Israel was a child, I loved him, and out of Egypt I called my son."
+(Hosea 11:1 NIV) God brought the Israelites out of bondage in Egypt, and their exodus foreshadowed the calling of God's Son from Egypt.
+Matthew even quotes Hosea: "And so was fulfilled what the Lord had said through the prophet: 'Out of Egypt I called my son.'"

-God brought the Israelites out of bondage in Egypt, and their exodus foreshadowed the calling of God's Son from Egypt.
-Matthew quotes Hosea: "And so was fulfilled what the Lord had said through the prophet: 'Out of Egypt I called my son.'"
-Hosea was not merely recording some event in Israel's history: he was also foretelling an event in the life of God's Son, the Messiah.
+Hosea was not merely recording some event in Israel's history.
+He was also foretelling an event in the life of God's Son, the Messiah.
 Jesus was not in bondage to anyone: to sin, to the devil, to death.
-Yet his birth, entire life and carefully foretold death were all necessary to free mankind from bondage.
+Yet his birth, entire life and carefully foretold death was necessary to free mankind from bondage of sin, of the devil, and of death.

-Although we are not going to concentrate today on the murder of all baby boys in Bethlehem two years old and under, let's hear Matthew tell about that slaughter of the infants:
+Although we are not going to concentrate today on the murder of all baby boys in Bethlehem two years old and under, let's hear Matthew tell again about that slaughter of the infants:

 "When Herod realized that he had been outwitted by the Magi, he was furious, and he gave orders to kill all the boys in Bethlehem and its vicinity who were two years old and under, in accordance with the time he had learned from the Magi.
-Then what was said through the prophet Jeremiah was fulfilled: 'A voice is heard in Ramah, weeping and great mourning, Rachel weeping for her children and refusing to be comforted, because they are no more.'"
+Then what was said through the prophet Jeremiah was fulfilled: 'A voice is heard in Ramah, weeping and great mourning, Rachel weeping for her children and refusing to be comforted, because they are no more."
 We don't know how many baby boys were murdered.
-But the death of any child is sad, especially so for the mother and father, or at least, we would think it should be sad.
-However, millions have, in ignorance of God's will, in selfishness, and in outright defiance of God, for countless reasons murdered unborn children.
-Herod's despicable act is repeated frequently in our nation.
-Although there is always an outcry over the murder of children in our nation, not many people are stirred up in the same way to cry out over the murder of unborn children through intentional abortions.
+But the death of even one child is heart-rending and sad, especially so for the mother and father, or at least, we would think it should be sad.
+However, millions have, in selfishness, in ignorance, or for countless other reasons, murdered unborn children.
+Herod's despicable act of murder is repeated frequently in our nation.
+Abortion is available in all our states almost "on demand".
+But in our nation we have the opportunity to work at changing laws which permit such abortion.
+Thanks be to God that abortion is not demanded by the government, as it had been in China!
+The only reason China has loosened its commands to kill unborn children is that it has realized it is not beneficial to its country.
+As Christians we want to do all that we can to follow God's Will, and we still have a voice in electing who represents us in our government.

-Rachel weeping for her children represented all the Jewish mothers who wept over Israel's tragedy in the days of Jeremiah.
-She also typifies the grieving mothers at Bethlehem, as God's Word points out here.
+Rachel, who was buried in Bethlehem, weeping for her children represented all the Jewish mothers who wept over Israel's tragedy in the days of Jeremiah.
+She also typifies the grieving mothers at Bethlehem at this time, as God's Word points out here.